 Minnesota lets you register stocks and bonds in transfer-on-death (TOD) form.
 People commonly hold brokerage accounts this way.
 If you register an account in TOD (also called beneficiary) form, the beneficiary you name will inherit the account automatically at your death.
 No probate court proceedings will be necessary; the beneficiary will deal directly with the brokerage company to transfer the account.

 Minnesota allows you to leave real estate with transfer-on-death deeds.
 These deeds are also called beneficiary deeds.
 You sign and record the deed now, but it doesn't take effect until your death.
 You can revoke the deed or sell the property at any time; the beneficiary you name on the deed has no rights until your death.
 Minn.
 Stat. § 507.071.

 Minnesota does not allow transfer-on-death registration of vehicles.

 Even if you don't do any planning to avoid probate, your estate may qualify for Minnesota's simplified "small estate" probate procedures.
-For more details, see Probate Shortcuts.
+For more details, see Probate Shortcuts in Minnesota.
 For more on avoiding probate, see 8 Ways to Avoid Probate, by Mary Randolph (Nolo).